 The Open OODB system was initiated by the U.S. Advanced Research Projects Agency (ARPA).
-An alpha version was released in 1993 and subsequent versions have been released in 1996.
-The project's goal is to establish a common, modular, modifiable, object-oriented database system suitable to be used by a wide range of researchers and developers [21].
+An alpha version was released in 1993 and subsequent versions are currently under development by Texas Instruments and several other research institutions.
+The project's goal is to establish a common, modular, modifiable, object-oriented database system suitable to be used by a wide range of researchers and developers [WBT92].
 Open OODB is designed so that features such as transaction management, query interface, persistence, etc. are modules that can be individually "unplugged" and replaced by other modules.

 Open OODB's computational model strives to transparently extend the behavior of objects that are found in application programming languages.
-The current release is a transparent extension to C++.
+The alpha release is a transparent extension to C++.
 In Open OODB's computational model, objects can exist in one of many address spaces.
-Currently there are two address spaces supported: transient, which resides in main memory, and persistent, which resides remotely in the Exodus [6] storage manager.
+Currently there are two address spaces supported: transient, which resides in main memory, and persistent, which resides remotely in the Exodus [CDRS89] storage manager.
 The system provides communication and translation facilities to allow transfers between different address spaces to an Open OODB transaction's address space.
 That is, an Open OODB transaction that wishes to use an object is granted a lock on that object and the Open OODB run-time system copies the object into the transaction's address space.
 There are language extensions to C++ that specify requests for objects as well as extensions that specify other database functionality.